ThatsVie/atlas-higher_level_programming/javascript-web_jquery/README.md

 The relationship between 1-main.html and 1-script.js is that 1-main.html serves as the HTML structure of the web page, while 1-script.js contains the JavaScript code that interacts with the HTML elements defined in 1-main.html.
 When the HTML file is loaded in a web browser, the browser also executes the JavaScript code from 1-script.js, allowing the manipulation of HTML elements as specified in the script.

+**2-main.html**

+2-main.html is an HTML file that defines the structure of a web page.
+It includes a header element, a div element with the id red_header, and a footer element.
+It imports the JQuery library using a CDN link in the head section and includes a reference to an external JavaScript file (2-script.js) using the script tag.

+**2-script.js**

+2-script.js is a JavaScript file containing code that uses the JQuery library to add a click event listener to the div element with the id red_header.
+When this div element is clicked, the script changes the text color of the header element to red (#FF0000) using the .css() method provided by JQuery.

+The relationship between 2-main.html and 2-script.js is similar to the previous tasks.
+2-main.html defines the structure of the web page, and 2-script.js contains the JavaScript code that interacts with the HTML elements defined in 2-main.html, performing the specified action when the div element with the id red_header is clicked.

 ## Usage

 Clone this repository